Personal Injury Claims Process

 So what exactly is the personal injury claims process after you have signed the agreement?

-Here’s what happens from the time of your first appointment till the case is closed.
+Here’s what happens from the time of your first appointment till the personal injury case is closed.

 The First Consultation

-During the first consultation, the solicitor will want to know the details of the incident and your injuries so that they can evaluate the merits of your case and determine how likely it is to succeed.
+At the beginning of your personal injury claims process, your solicitor will want to know the details of the incident and your injuries so that they can evaluate the merits of your case and determine how likely it is to succeed.
+This is all part of your initial consultation.
 Because they are agreeing to be paid only if they win the case for you, it’s only natural that they will want to make sure you have a strong case with a high chance of being awarded compensation.

 The solicitor will also want to know details of your injuries, medical diagnosis and treatment required as well as all travel and treatment expenses in order to establish how much you might be able to claim in compensation.